pebgroup/taxonomy_matcher/BIEN_taxonomy/BIEN_common_format_documentation.md

 3	          | Name\_name_name | NA

-Get rows for split length 3 and loop through them asking following conditions:
+Get rows for split length 3 and follow protocol for each entry:

 1. position 1 is "x"